anuraglimdi/anuraglimdi/README.md

 ### Hi there 👋

-I am Anurag Limdi, a Data Scientist at Apriori Bio, where I merge ML modeling and analyses of deep mutational scanning experiments of proteins to understanding genotype to phenotype mapping and inform vaccine design for infectious diseases.
+I am Anurag Limdi, a Data Scientist at Apriori Bio, where I merge machine learning and analyses of deep mutational scanning experiments of proteins to understanding genotype to phenotype mapping and inform vaccine design for infectious diseases.

 Previously I was a PhD Candidate in Michael Baym's lab in the Department of Biomedical Informatics at the Harvard Medical School where I explored how biological systems function and evolve, through a combination of high-throughput experiments, theory and computational approaches.